OrifjonKenjayev/ipakai/README.md

 # ipakai

-# 🏦 Voice Assistant in Uzbek language for risk analysis and cosumer support
+# 🏦 Voice Assistant in Uzbek language for risk analysis and consumer support

 This project is a voice assistant built on Flask that communicates with the user in Uzbek, converts voice requests to text and vice versa, converts text to voice.
 The user can also send a request for scoring credit limit.